Admission and Retention

 A criminal background check and drug test may be required at some affiliated clinical sites for training.
 Based on the results of the check an affiliated clinical site may determine to not allow your presence at their facility.
 This could result in your inability to successfully complete the requirements of this program.
 Additionally, a criminal background may prelude licensure or employment.

-The Health Information Management program retention policy requires the following: Students must maintain a minimum cumulative grade point average of 2.0.
+The Health Information Management program retention policy requires the following: Students must maintain a minimum overall combined grade point average of 2.0.
 Students must earn C or better in all major courses, supporting Science, Business, Health Care Administration, English, and Mathematics courses.
 Failure to maintain in any of these courses will result in repeating the course the next semester the course is offered with approval of the advisor.

 Minor in Business